mohbattharani/iamgmujtaba.github.io/_posts/2024-06-22-generate-thumbnail-containers-from-videos.md

 The main code is available at [GitHub vid2tc](https://github.com/iamgmujtaba/vid2tc).

 ##### Acknowledgement
-The base code for this repository is borrowed from [Video Thumbnail Generator](https://github.com/flavioribeiro/video-thumbnail-generator).
+The base code for this repository, which ensures its reliability, has been borrowed from [Video Thumbnail Generator](https://github.com/flavioribeiro/video-thumbnail-generator).